Sholem Aleichem: Commemoration and legacy

-He composed the text to be engraved on his tombstone in Yiddish, given here in transliteration:
+He composed the text to be engraved on his tombstone in Yiddish, given here in the original, in transliteration, and in translation:

 In 1997, a monument dedicated to Sholem Aleichem was erected in Kyiv; another was erected in 2001 in Moscow.

-The main street of Birobidzhan is named after Sholem Aleichem; streets were named after him also in cities in Ukraine, including Kyiv, Odessa, Vinnytsia, Lviv, and Zhytomyr.
+The main street of Birobidzhan is named after Sholem Aleichem; streets were named after him also in cities in Ukraine, including Kyiv, Odessa, Chernivtsi, Vinnytsia, Lviv, and Zhytomyr.
 In New York City in 1996, East 33rd Street between Park and Madison Avenue is additionally named "Sholem Aleichem Place".
 Many streets in Israel are named after him.

 Postage stamps of Sholem Aleichem were issued by Israel (Scott #154, 1959); the Soviet Union (Scott #2164, 1959); Romania (Scott #1268, 1959); and Ukraine (Scott #758, 2009).

 An impact crater on the planet Mercury also bears his name.

 On March 2, 2009, 150 years after his birth, the National Bank of Ukraine issued an anniversary coin depicting and celebrating Aleichem.

 Vilnius, Lithuania has a Jewish school named after him and in Melbourne, Australia a Yiddish school, Sholem Aleichem College is named after him.
-Several Jewish schools in Argentina were also named after him.
+In Buenos Aires, a Yiddish Sholem Aleichem School opened in Villa Crespo in 1942.
+It became part of a larger Sholem Aleichem school system; by 1964 the system educated about 3,500 primary and secondary pupils, and the system was planning an additional school in suburban Buenos Aires.